 - online subject guides to most disciplinary areas,

-- access to articles, research databases, newspapers, e-books, and e-journals via the eResearch gateway,
+- articles, research databases, newspapers, e-journals, e-books, statistics and data, print resources, and more,

 - citation management software to use in organizing references, formatting bibliographies and avoiding plagiarism, plus how to cite guides; and